Modeling Extremes with d-max-decreasing Neural Networks: Introduction

 \section{Introduction}

-Modeling the occurrence of extreme events is an important task in many disciplines, such as medicine, environmental science, engineering, and finance.
-For example, understanding the probability of a patient having an adverse reaction to medication or the distribution of economic shocks is critical to mitigating the associated effects of these events.
-However, these events are rare in occurrence and often difficult to characterize with traditional statistical tools.
-This has been the primary focus of extreme value theory (EVT), which describes how to extrapolate the occurrence of rare events outside the range of available data \cite{embrechts_book}.
-In the one-dimensional case, EVT provides remarkably simple models for the distribution of the maximum of an infinite number of independent and identically distributed (i.i.d) random variables.
-The latter result is due to the fundamental result by Fisher-Tippet-Gnedenko theorem \cite{dehaan_book}.
+Modeling the occurrence of extreme events is an important task in many disciplines such as medicine, environmental science, engineering, and finance.
+For example, understanding the probability of a patient having an adverse reaction to medication or the distribution of economic shocks is critical to mitigating the associated effects of these events~\citep{dey2016extreme}.
+However, these events are rare in occurrence and therefore are often difficult to characterize with traditional statistical tools.
+This has been the primary focus of extreme value theory (EVT), which describes how to extrapolate the occurrence of rare events outside the range of available data.
+In the one-dimensional case, EVT provides remarkably simple models for the asymptotic distribution of the maximum of an infinite number of independent and identically distributed (i.i.d.) random variables, which is due to the celebrated Fisher-Tippet-Gnedenko theorem~\citep{embrechts_book}.
+These are known as the generalized extreme value (GEV) distributions \citep{dehaan_book}.

-The problem in high dimensions becomes more difficult due to the challenge of modeling complex interactions between different extreme variables.
-These interactions are often captured by extreme value copulas \cite{segers_copulas}.
-Unfortunately, these are hard to identify and learn due to the lack of data of simultaneous occurrences of rare events.
-Moreover, unlike the one-dimensional case, modeling multivariate extreme value (MEV) distributions does not easily permit analytical forms of the underlying density, leading to difficulties in performing inference tasks using conventional methods such as maximum likelihood estimation (MLE).
-Due to the pioneering work of Pickands \cite{pickands1981multivariate}, MEV distributions can be entirely determined by tail dependence functions \cite{segers_copulas}.
-Therefore, learning MEV distributions amounts to learning and estimating the underlying tail dependence function.